 Item 1: Refurbishment of Guard Valve - Peter Faust Dam

-This item involves refurbishment of the guard valve to fix cracking and corrosion.
+SunWater submitted that this item involves refurbishment of the guard valve to fix cracking and corrosion.
 The expenditure is forecast to occur in 2010-11 at a total cost of \$20,000.